-- The best way to achieve a safe, in-person experience is for as many people to get vaccinated as possible.
+- The best way to achieve a safe, in-person experience is for as many people to get vaccinated and boosted as possible.

-- The University of Michigan is mandating that all students/staff/faculty at the University get vaccinated by August 30, 2021.
+- The University of Michigan mandated that all students/staff/faculty at the University get vaccinated by August 30, 2021.
 Currently, the University has now mandated that all students/staff/faculty at the University receive a vaccine booster shot by February 4th, 2022 .
 You can read the University's COVID-19 Vaccination Policy here.

-- Vaccines are widely available - if your health and circumstances permit, we strongly encourage you to get vaccinated.
+- Vaccines are widely available - if your health and circumstances permit, we strongly encourage you to get vaccinated and boosted.

 - Self-reporting your vaccination status with UM will be key to having a more open fall semester - if you haven't done it already, please do!